appsemble/appsemble/blocks/qr-scan/README.md

 ## Parameters:

 - `drawQr` (optional true/false) Whether detected QR-codes are highlighted with a red square.
-- `videoHeight` (optional number) Height of the video that displays the camera-stream.
+- `height` (optional number) Height of the video that displays the camera-stream.
-- `videoWidth` (optional number) Width of the video that displays the camera-stream.
+- `width` (optional number) Width of the video that displays the camera-stream.

 ## Events: